 According to the annual reports, the historical dividend payments look like this:

 Clearly, in tough times the board is careful and reduces the dividend, if needed, to support their businesses, which of course makes a lot of sense and is in the long-term interest of the shareholders.

 Very few buybacks have been done over the years.
 The latest was done in 2009 to hedge their program for share-based remuneration.
 No other buybacks have been carried out since the board considers it more attractive from a long-term return perspective to invest capital in new and existing holdings (and prefer dividends to buybacks).

 The Swedish business mentality is one of prudence and conservatism, and Investor AB is no different.
 At the end of 2019 net leverage was a very modest 2.8%.
 Investor’s target leverage range is 5-10 percent over a full business cycle.
 While management allows leverage to fluctuate above and below the target level, it should not exceed 25 percent for a longer period of time.
 The idea with the leverage policy is to allow to capture investment opportunities and support their companies when opportunities arise.

-Investor AB is a family-owned asset allocator which has proven itself for over 100 years with four different generations at the helm, and additionally they think like owners and have long-term mindset.
+Investor AB is a family-owned asset allocator that has proven itself for over 100 years with four different generations at the helm, and additionally, they think like owners and have a long-term mindset.
 Despite its growth in assets under management, I believe the runway is still long as the valuation of the investment universe also increases.